Emotion made Precious

 EMOTIONS ENCODED

-Hair jewelry, may sound morbid to modern ears but it was seen as the ultimate act of closeness in the 18th and 19th centuries.
+Hair jewelry may sound morbid to modern ears, but back then, it was seen as the ultimate act of closeness in the 18th and 19th centuries.
 A locket with a beloved’s braid or a ring lined with their hair was literally keeping someone close.
 Queen Victoria herself wore a mourning ring containing Prince Albert’s hair after his death in 1861.

-By the Victorian era (1837–1901), jewelers added even more nuance with acrostic jewelry: pieces that spelled out secret messages using the first letter of each gemstone.
+Acrostic jewelry allowed jewelers to add more nuance: pieces that spelled out secret messages using the first letter of each gemstone.

 REGARD = Ruby, Emerald, Garnet, Amethyst, Ruby, Diamond